Is Hyaluronic Acid Actually Making Your Dry Skin Worse?

-Over the past few years, hyaluronic acid has established itself as one of the most buzzy skin-care acids, it's frequently praised for its skincare performance but it can be easily wasted and not effective if not used in the right way.
+Over the past few years, hyaluronic acid has established itself as the Samuel L. Jackson of buzzy skin-care ingredients: A-list name recognition, seemingly in everything, frequently praised for its performance — and, as it happens, maybe a little more problematic than it might initially appear.

 Advertisement